Employees want more L&D (eg. masterclasses and lunch and learns) and expect bosses to pay for them

 - Retention - 94% of employees say they'd stay at a company longer if it invested in their learning development (LinkedIn 2019 Workplace Learning Report)

 - Performance - Study shows training and development is a significant motivator for employees.

 - Engagement - Research shows significant effect on job satisfaction, organisational commitment, advocacy, pride, intention to stay, and overall employee engagement score.

 Of all the employee engagement ideas that work, online L&D is one of the most effective, inexpensive, flexible, and time-effective forms of HR training.

 The Growth Faculty staff have been experiencing this first-hand, with our pivot from face-to-face to virtual events.
 As well, we've had a steep learning curve to bring our community a range of online masterclasses.

-There are multiple positive effects, according to a 3-year UWA CSI study, which showed investment in training and development improves:
+A 3-year UWA CSI study shows investment in training and development improves:

 - Employee's role clarity & job knowledge